-Everybody needs something a little different at the beach, but here is a list of necessities and suggestions.
-These are the things you might want to take.
+Everybody needs something a little different at the beach, but here is a list of the things you might want to take.

-1. Sunscreen - Maui is very close to the sun, and for some people 15 minutes without sunscreen is enough to burn.
-Apply liberally, do not forget the back of your neck, the back of your knees and the top of your feet!
-Go ahead and use a thirty or above spf, you will get plenty of sun while you are vacationing on Maui.
+Maui is very close to the sun, and for some people, 15 minutes without sunscreen is enough to get sunburned.
+Apply liberally, remembering to cover the back of your neck, the backs of your knees, and the tops of your feet!
+Always apply at least 10 minutes before you go outside.
+That way it will soak in, last longer, and provide better protection.
+Many people put it on and go straight into the water, where it washes off almost immediately.
+They then get terribly sunburned, and the sunscreen creates a slick on the water and in the reef.
+Go ahead and use a 30 or above SPF, and use “reef safe” sunscreen.
+You will get plenty of sun vacationing on Maui.

-4. Snorkel Gear - Most of the beaches you may visit will have good snorkeling available, so be sure to bring along your snorkel gear.
-Take a look at our Maui snorkeling tips page to answer any questions about snorkeling.
-Quality snorkel gear fitted to your face can be rented at any Boss Frog location.
+Most of the beaches you visit will have good snorkeling available, so be sure to bring along your snorkel gear.
+Take a look at our Maui Snorkeling Tips page to answer any questions about snorkeling.
+Quality snorkel gear fitted to your face can be rented at any Boss Frog’s location.

-6. Beach Toys - Beach toys can be whatever you or your little ones enjoy.
-Anything from a Frisbee or football to some pails and shovels for making sandcastles.
-It doesn't sound like much, but it can go a long way in making a day at the beach more enjoyable for everyone.
+Beach toys can be whatever you or your little ones enjoy.
+Anything from a Frisbee or football to some pails and shovels for making sand castles.
+It might not sound like much, but it can go a long way in making a day at the beach more enjoyable for everyone.

-7. A Book - For some folks, the perfect way to relax at the beach is with a good book.
-Enjoy a vacation on vacation while soaking up some rays.
+For some folks, the perfect way to relax at the beach is with a good book.
+Enjoy a vacation on vacation while soaking up some warm rays.

 How do I prepare for the Road to Hana?

-1. Don't Drive Yourself - You can leave the driving to a professional and enjoy the ride with your family by taking a Road to Hana Tour in a coach or van.
-This is the best way to see Hana because you won't miss anything and can relax.
+- Don’t Drive Yourself – Leave the driving to a professional by taking a Road to Hana Tour in a coach or van.
+Just enjoy the ride with your family.
+This is the best way to see Hana, because you won’t miss a thing, and you can relax.

-2. Get the Road to Hana CD - If you decide to drive, get the Road to Hana CD which will guide you to the best spots as well as give you some cultural and historical information.
-These CD's are inexpensive and can be purchased HERE.
+- Get the Road to Hana CD – If you do decide to drive, get the Road to Hana CD that will guide you to the best spots, as well as give you some cultural and historical information.
+These CDs are inexpensive and can be purchased here.